steveshogren/hugo-blog/content/post/editor-abstraction-types.md

 * **Regular Expressions** - Transform text based on pattern matching rules
 * **Record/Playback Macro** - Record and playback a series of operations
 * **Balance parenthesis/brackets/quotes** - Transform balanced sections
+* **Linting/Style enforcement** - Show places code doesn't match a preferred style, optionally fix style warnings

 Consider the common Semantic transformation **Extract Interface**.
 It takes a class and generates an interface next to the class containing all the public functions from the class.
 The refactoring does not require an AST to work, it can be easily achieved by combining several text commands.
+See example in my post [Vim Refactoring Patterns](/vim-refactoring-patterns)

 Any refactoring can be replaced with a text macro or regular expression.
 Here is where we see the power of good abstractions.
 Where an IDE refactoring suite may